-Thanks to Yale’s strong liberal arts program, I’ll be able to take, for example, ____, so I can supplement my technological training with a foundation in international political economy.
+Thanks to Yale’s strong liberal arts program, I will also be able to gain the working understanding I need of how Argentina and other developing countries fit into the global economy.
+I’ll be able to take, for example, ____, so I can supplement my technological training with a foundation in international political economy.
 I also plan to take advantage of programs like the Alternative Spring Break La Casa Cultural organized in 2018 and 2019 to help hurricane relief in Puerto Rico so I can get firsthand experience in stimulating economic development in Latin American countries even before I finish school.
 I intend to be active in the Club of Argentine Students, and I look forward to interacting with my new peers from other developing countries at Yale and establishing connections with them for future collaborations.
 I also hope to serve as an undergraduate liaison for the Greenberg World Fellows program to expand my understanding of circumstances around the globe.
 The program has included Argentines I admire, like Martín Lousteau, who fought extensively to lower inflation and stabilize the prices of the basic basket of goods as Minister of Economics and Senator, and Facundo Garretón, founder and investor in some of the biggest Latin American startups.

 When I say I am from Argentina, many assume that I must love soccer, asados, and alfajores and instinctively greet everyone with a hug.
 I actually do– but being Argentinian means much more to me.
 I can’t wait to learn from my new friends’ experiences at Yale and share mine while we work on solving interesting and complex problems.